Justice Sandra Day O'Connor, first woman to sit on the Supreme Court, lies in repose

 "She was devoted to making a better world, and that's what she did," she said.

-Among those who paid their respects to O'Connor at the Supreme Court were Vice President Kamala Harris and second gentleman Doug Emhoff.
+Among those who paid their respects to O'Connor at the Supreme Court were Vice President Kamala Harris and second gentleman Doug Emhoff, as well as several members of the Senate.

 The last justice who lay in repose at the court was Ruth Bader Ginsburg, the second female justice.
 After her death in 2020, during the coronavirus pandemic, mourners passed by her casket outside the building, on the portico at the top of the steps.